ptayal76/hotshot/README.md

 ### 5 possible status

-Every order has five possible states: paymentpending, responsepending, accepted, rejected, completed.
+Every order has five possible status: paymentpending, responsepending, accepted, rejected, completed.

 paymentpending: if an order is in the user's cart, it's simply a paymentpending order.